nuwainfo/ffl/README.md

 ### Why WebRTC, and why not just tunnel everything?

-Sending large files and folders purely through tunnels isn’t ideal:
+Sending large files purely through tunnels isn't ideal.
+For example, a database dump or log archive can easily reach multiple gigabytes.
+If the relay server is in the US, transferring from Taiwan to Japan would inefficiently detour through the US, slowing things down.
+In addition:

 - Server storage is expensive.
 - Zipping/tarring first is slow, and requires extra disk space.
 - Pushing everything through a relay path is often unnecessary and inefficient.

-If we can use **WebRTC** to stream files directly between peers, that’s much better — especially because browsers can talk WebRTC natively.
+If we can use **WebRTC** to stream files directly between peers, that's much better, especially because browsers can talk WebRTC natively.

-Another motivation: this tool is genuinely useful day-to-day, especially when you need to send tens or hundreds of gigabytes (see blog: *How FastFileLink Was Born*).
+Another motivation: this tool is genuinely useful day-to-day, especially when you need to send tens or hundreds of gigabytes (see blog: [*How FastFileLink Was Born*](https://fastfilelink.com/static/blog/how_fastfilelink_was_born.html#how_fastfilelink_was_born)).
 But real life is messy: sometimes the other side cannot be online at the same time as you.
-In that case, the **temporary upload to server** feature becomes necessary (see blog: *How Do You Send a 50GB Holiday Photo Album?*).
+In that case, the **temporary upload to server** feature becomes necessary (see blog: [*How Do You Send a 50GB Holiday Photo Album?*](https://fastfilelink.com/static/blog/how-to-send-50gb-holiday-photos.html#how-to-send-50gb-holiday-photos)).
+Traditional cloud drives like Google Drive aren't ideal here, since they require long-term storage plans for what is often just a one-time transfer.

 ---